salsify/avro-builder/README.md

 ## Usage

-To use `Avro::Builder` define a schema:
+To use `Avro::Builder`, define a schema:

 ```ruby
 namespace 'com.example'